josh-berry/tab-stash/README.md

 back to your tabs later?

 Tab Stash is a no-fuss way to save and organize batches of tabs as bookmarks.
-Sweep your browser clean with one click of the Tab Stash icon.
+Sweep your browser clean with one click of the Tab Stash icon (if configured).
 Your open tabs will be stashed away in your bookmarks, conveniently organized into groups.
 When it's time to pick up where you left off, open Tab Stash and restore just the tabs or groups you want.

 <img src="docs/screenshot.png" alt="Screenshot" width="100%"/>